Utsavrawar27/Task-Master-App-DevOps-Project/README.md

 ## Contributing

-We welcome contributions to improve Task Master Pro.
+Welcome to contribute to improve Task Master App.
 If you have a feature request, bug report, or improvement suggestion, please open an issue or submit a pull request.

 ### Steps to Contribute